joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

         float step, s, t;
 ```

-The <b>data</b> array contains the RGB pixel data of the lightmap.
+The **data** array contains the RGB pixel data of the lightmap.
 Before going any further, we'll get a texture number from OpenGL for the lightmaps (we'll be using the same number for each lightmap, since they'll all be generated dynamically):

 ```c++
 ​        if(lightmap_tex_num == 0)
             glGenTextures(1, &lightmap_tex_num);
 ```

 Now to create a lightmap with the information we have.
-First, we'll have a float variable named <b>step</b>, which is what s_dist and t_dist can be multiplied by to get the distance between two pixels of the lightmap.
-A constant called <b>LIGHTMAP_SIZE</b> (defined as 16 in the demo) will be used as the width and height of the lightmap, so step is initialized as follows:
+First, we'll have a float variable named **step**, which is what s_dist and t_dist can be multiplied by to get the distance between two pixels of the lightmap.
+A constant called **LIGHTMAP_SIZE** (defined as 16 in the demo) will be used as the width and height of the lightmap, so step is initialized as follows:

 ```c++
 ​        step = 1.0f / LIGHTMAP_SIZE;
 ```

-Our current texture space position will be stored in two floats named <b>s</b> and <b>t</b>; they both start at 0.0 (the top left corner of the lightmap) and end at 1.0 (the bottom right corner of the lightmap).
+Our current texture space position will be stored in two floats named **s** and **t**; they both start at 0.0 (the top left corner of the lightmap) and end at 1.0 (the bottom right corner of the lightmap).
 Now let's start looping through each pixel of the lightmap...

 ```c++
 ​        s = t = 0.0f;